louissse/louissse/README.md

 <h3 align="center"> Frontend Developer and Educator </h3>

-- 🔭 I’m currently **working on** my portfolio and getting hands on experience with some JavaScript frameworks.
+- 🔭 I’m currently **working on** freelance projects.
+Mostly content-driven websites with the great Astro framework and Sanity as CMS where needed.
 - 🌱 I’m currently **learning** design, how to draw and how to play the guitar.
 I'm also brushing up on all things Frontend through [Frontend Masters](https://frontendmasters.com/).
 - 💬 **Ask me about** teaching programming and effective ways of learning something new.
 <h3> Languages and tools:</h3>